JonahThurston/startup/README.md

 - **Use MongoDB to store credentials** - MongoDB stores user and their credentials
 - **Restricts functionality** - You have to log in to access the database.
 This was done using a secure API router

+## WebSocket deliverable

+For this deliverable I used webSocket to display all users movie watches on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user watches display in realtime.